Spread Out Random Walks on Homogeneous Spaces: Spread Out Random Walks

 For (ii), we argue by contradiction and assume that the period $d$ of the random walk on $X$ is at least $2$.
-Let us partition $X=\G x$ into clopen sets $D_1,\dots,D_d$ as in Proposition \ref{prop:periodicity}.
-Its part (ii) implies that all elements of $\supp(\mu)$ act on the $D_i$ by the cyclic permutation $D_1\mapsto D_2\mapsto\dots\mapsto D_d\mapsto D_1$.
-Since $\supp(\mu)$ generates $G$ topologically and the $D_i$ are clopen, this yields a continuous homomorphism $\phi$ from $G=\G$ into the symmetric group of $\set{D_1,\dots,D_d}$ with image $\phi(G)\cong \Z/d\Z$.
-But then, the kernel $N\coloneqq \ker(\phi)$ is a normal open subgroup of $G$, which contains $[G,G]$ since the quotient $G/N\cong \Z/d\Z$ is abelian, and such that $\supp(\mu)$ is contained in a non-identity--coset of $N$, since $\phi(\supp(\mu))=\set{1+d\Z}$ under the identification $\phi(G)\cong \Z/d\Z$.
+Let us partition $X=\G x$ into clopen sets $D_0,\dots,D_{d-1}$ as in Proposition~\ref{prop:periodicity}.
+Its part (ii) implies that all elements of $\supp(\mu)$ act on the $D_i$ by the cyclic permutation $D_0\mapsto D_1\mapsto\dots\mapsto D_{d-1}\mapsto D_0$.
+Since $\supp(\mu)$ generates $G$ topologically and the $D_i$ are clopen, this yields a continuous homomorphism $\varphi$ from $G=\G$ into the symmetric group of $\set{D_0,\dots,D_{d-1}}$ with image $\varphi(G)\cong \Z/d\Z$.
+But then, the kernel $N=\ker(\varphi)$ is a normal open subgroup of $G$, which contains $[G,G]$ since the quotient $G/N\cong \Z/d\Z$ is abelian, and such that $\supp(\mu)$ is contained in a non-identity--coset of $N$, since $\varphi(\supp(\mu))=\set{1+d\Z}$ under the identification $\varphi(G)\cong \Z/d\Z$.
 Hence, (ii) does not hold. \end{proof} In particular, adapted spread out probability measures are automatically aperiodic on any finite volume quotient when $G$ is connected or a \emph{perfect} group, i.e.\ one with $G=[G,G]$.
 An example of the latter case not covered by the first is $G=\SL_d(\Q_p)$.
 This is an instance of a more general fact. \begin{corollary} Let $k$ be the field $\R$ of real numbers or the field $\Q_p$ of $p$-adic numbers for a prime $p$.
-Suppose that $G=\mathbb{G}(k)$ for a Zariski connected, simply connected, semisimple algebraic group $\mathbb{G}$ defined over $\Q$ such that $G$ has no compact factors.
-Then adapted spread out probability measures are aperiodic on any finite volume quotient of $G$, and strongly adapted ones are aperiodic on arbitrary quotients. \end{corollary} \begin{proof} By \cite[Corollary~2.3.2(b)]{Mar_book} $G$ is perfect, so in particular unimodular.
-Thus any quotient $X$ admits a Haar measure, and Proposition \ref{prop:aperiodicity} applies. \end{proof}
+Suppose that $G=\mathbb{G}(k)$ for a Zariski connected, simply connected, semisimple algebraic group $\mathbb{G}$ defined over $\Q$ such that $G$ has no compact factors, and let $\mu$ be a spread out probability measure on $G$.
+Then $\mu$ is aperiodic on $X=G/\Gamma$ in both of the following cases: \begin{enumerate} \item $\mu$ is adapted and $X$ has finite volume, \item $\mu$ is \emph{strongly adapted}, meaning that $\calS=G$. \end{enumerate} \end{corollary} \begin{proof} By \cite[Corollary~2.3.2(b)]{Mar_book} $G$ is perfect, so Proposition~\ref{prop:aperiodicity}(ii) applies. \end{proof}